provenance-io/walletconnect-js/README.md

 - Takes in the following params:
   - `walletConnectService`: Service pulled out of `useWalletConnect()` hook (Required)
   - `devWallets`: Array of allowed dev wallets to connect into.
 (Optional)
+  - `hideWallets`: Array of prod wallets to hide from user.
+(Optional)
-    - For list of available wallets see `src/consts/walletList.ts`
+  - For list of available wallets and their IDs see `src/consts/walletList.ts`
 - Usage:
   ```js
   // App.js